awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-set-time.md

 ## Changing the Time Zone<a name="windows-changing-time-zone"></a>

-Windows instances are set to the UTC time zone by default\. you can change the time to correspond to your local time zone or a time zone for another part of your network\.
+Windows instances are set to the UTC time zone by default\.
+You can change the time to correspond to your local time zone or a time zone for another part of your network\.

 **To change the time zone on an instance**